Rukmani Devi: Career

-The popular play 'Broken Promise' (Kadawunu Poronduwa), was adapted into a film by B. A. W. Jayamanne.
-This was the first Sinhala film – Kadawunu Poronduwa, screened on 21 January 1947.
+The popular play 'Broken Promise' (Kadawunu Poronduwa) was adapted into a film by B. A. W. Jayamanne.
+This was the first Sinhala film, Kadawunu Poronduwa, screened on January 21, 1947.
 Rukmani Devi, who also began her film career through the role of 'Ranjani' in this film, also became the first local cinema actress.
-Her film career, which thus began spread over a period of more than three decades.
-According to Sri Lankeya Cinema Vanshaya (pp 637 – 638) written by Nuwan Nayanajith Kumara, from Kadawunu Poronduwa in 1947 to Ara Soyza in 1984, Rukmani Devi had played different roles in 99 films, up to the time of her death.
-Rukmani Devi won the first place in the "Popular Singing Series" in the 1953 Radio Artists Classification Test.
+Her film career, which thus began, spread over a period of more than three decades.
+According to Sri Lankeya Cinema Vanshaya (pp. 637–638), written by Nuwan Nayanajith Kumara, from Kadawunu Poronduwa in 1947 to Ara Soyza in 1984, Rukmani Devi had played different roles in 99 films, up to the time of her death.
+Rukmani Devi won first place in the "Popular Singing Series" in the 1953 Radio Artists Classification Test.

 An equally talented singer, some of the immortal songs she sang for films are Sandyave Sriya for 'Kadawunu Poronduwa', Pinsara Mage Soyura for 'Kapati Arakshakaya', Gala Kandeni, and Moranawa Preme Hade for 'Weradun Kurumanama', Nindede Rathri Yahane for 'Peralena Iranama', Mavila Pena vi Rupe for 'Kela Handa', Pem Sihina Loke Maya for 'Mathabhedaya', Melavi Yanna Hada Mage for 'Daiva Yogaya', Suva dena Sita Sanasum for 'Ladalu' and Doi Doi Puta for 'Ahasin Polavata'.
-In 1975 Rukmani sing "Pem Rajatahane" with Milton Mallawarachchi.
-Rukmani made duets with amateur singers since the 1960s, such as: song "Ada Handapana Paya Hari Lassanai" with Sujatha Perera (Attanayake), "Gang Ivuru Paduru Gane" with Sidney Attygalle, "Kokilaya Keviliya", "Denna Piriye Dethata Oya Detha" with H. R. Jothipala, and "Ithin Palak Nehe Kumariya" with J. A. Milton Perera.
+In 1975, Rukmani sang "Pem Rajatahane" with Milton Mallawarachchi.
+Rukmani has made duets with amateur singers since the 1960s, such as "Ada Handapana Paya Hari Lassanai" with Sujatha Perera (Attanayake), "Gang Ivuru Paduru Gane" with Sidney Attygalle, "Kokilaya Keviliya", "Denna Piriye Dethata Oya Detha" with H. R. Jothipala, and "Ithin Palak Nehe Kumariya" with J. A. Milton Perera.